Plain AI Daily

 ProductWho can use itWhat it does

-ChatGPT agent mode (OpenAI)Paid ChatGPT plans (Plus, Pro, Team); pick "agent mode" in the tools menuBrowses the web in its own virtual browser: researches and compares, fills out forms, plans and books travel, builds spreadsheets, orders groceries.
+ChatGPT agent mode (OpenAI)Paid ChatGPT plans (Plus, Pro, Business); pick "agent mode" in the tools menuBrowses the web in its own virtual browser: researches and compares, fills out forms, plans and books travel, builds spreadsheets, orders groceries.
 Asks before consequential actions.
 Grew out of OpenAI's earlier Operator preview.

 Claude for Chrome (Anthropic)Claude Max subscribers (beta)A Chrome extension where Claude navigates sites, fills forms, and manages tasks like calendars and email drafts inside your browser, with site-level permissions you control.